-For years, families have been aware of the importance of sufficient vitamin D consumption in developing healthy bones.
+Families have been aware of the importance of sufficient vitamin D consumption in developing healthy bones for years.
 Researchers have begun to realize that the benefits of vitamin D extend beyond just bone health.
 Vitamin D has been proven to be an important contributor to the health of the human immune system and may play a role in decreasing the risk of developing diabetes.